Effective August 15, 2022, research operations return to Level 1 (Normal Operations) and these guidelines are no longer active.

 - Loss of taste or smell

-- In the past 14 days, have you lived with, visited, cared for, or been in a room for a prolonged period of time (within 6 feet for more than 10 minutes) with someone who is being monitored or has been confirmed to have COVID-19?
+- In the past 14 days, have you lived with, visited, cared for, or been in a room for a prolonged period of time (within 6 feet for 15 cumulative minutes during a 24-hour period) with someone who is being monitored or has been confirmed to have COVID-19?

-- If the participant answers “yes” to any of the above screening questions or currently has a skin temperature greater than 100o F the study staff member must cancel the study visit.
-Participants who exhibit symptoms consistent with COVID-19 disease must email University Health Services at email@example.com (on-campus research) or should be encouraged to consult with their medical provider (off-campus research).
+- If the research subject answers “yes” to any of the above screening questions the study staff member must cancel the study visit.
+Research subjects who exhibit symptoms consistent with COVID-19 disease must email University Health Services at [email protected] (Princeton University faculty, staff, postdocs, and students) or should be encouraged to consult with their medical provider (non-University people).

 Category #3: In-person research that necessitates close interaction of research subjects with the research team or equipment.